Travelers frequently ask if they need to go to the bank in the U.S. to get Costa Rican colones (the local currency) before traveling.

 U.S. Dollars are Accepted in Costa Rica

-There’s no reason to change money in advance because U.S. dollars are commonly used in Costa Rica.
+For visitors from the U.S. there’s no reason to change money in advance because dollars are commonly used in Costa Rica.
 The taxis out in front of the airport, the restaurants and hotels all accept dollars.

-Bring $20 bills or smaller (larger denominations are hard to spend because there problems with counterfeit 50s and 100s) and make sure they are in good condition with no tears.
+Bring $20 bills or smaller (larger denominations are harder to spend because there problems with counterfeit 50s and 100s) and make sure they are in good condition with no tears.

-Normally when you spend dollars you’ll receive your change in colones at a fair exchange rate (approximately ¢525 to ¢535 per dollar).
+Normally when you spend dollars you’ll receive your change in colones at a fair exchange rate (approximately ¢680 per dollar).
 After a day or two you’ll have plenty of colones and will never have to visit a bank or exchange office.

 To avoid exchange costs, pay for things priced in U.S. dollars with dollars (typically higher cost items like tours, hotels, negotiated fares for long taxi rides, restaurants).
 Pay for things priced in colones with colones (typically local sodas and fast food, taxis using a meter, and sometimes bar tabs).
 One exception is modern supermarkets (not little mini-supers or pulperias) where things are priced in colones but it does not matter what currency you use to pay because the computerized cash registers are programmed to give the current bank rate for exchange.